Computer to TV Audio and Video Connection Guide

 Select_S-Video_Output:

-Contact us about Availability or Special Price.
+Contact us about availability.

 S-Video to SCART adapter - 12 ft.